 We visited in the end of September on a Sunday, so most of the shops and cafes were unfortunately closed.
 However, visiting outside the peak tourist season means you get to stroll on the famous Smögenbryggan all by yourself!
 We loved the vibe there and definitely plan to return next summer.

 Where to stay in Smögen

-We were quite late with booking accommodation in Smögen, but we found a really great place just 5 minute drive away from the pier – First Camp Solvik.
+This is definitely my top thing to do on a West Sweden road trip!
+We were quite late with booking accommodation in Smögen, but we found a really great place just 5-minute drive away from the pier – First Camp Solvik.
 They have a lot of types of accommodation, but we decided to book a bungalow by water for up to 6 people.
 We had our own kitchen (and made a yummy pasta dinner that evening) and a beautiful view from the terrace.
-They are perfect to book also if you are travelling with a family or friends.
+They are perfect to book also if you are travelling with family or friends.

 Day 7: Pilane & Return to Gothenburg

 The last day on your road trip through West Sweden has arrived.
 Depending on when your flight or next transportation is, you have a couple of options.
 You could drive from Smögen to see the Sculpture Park in Pilane on island Tjörn, or start making your way back to Gothenburg.

 Beautiful landscape, interesting sculptures, culture, history and great views of the archipelago is what Pilane Sculpture Park is all about.
 The artists used the landscape in a thoughtful, interactive way and it’s easy to spend a couple of hours here.
 Even though the entrance fee is a little hefty, at $14 per person, it does make for an interesting excursion and art gazing.
 Anna – the giant head – is the biggest star of the show.
 However, there are also plenty other sculptures to look at and interact with.
 Besides Anna, the ‘Weeping Girl’ by Laura Ford was my favorite.
 The park is open between May and September.